johertrich/simple_torch_NFFT/docs/KernelSummation/overview.md

 In the future, I want to add:

 - distance slicing with precomputed slicing directions
-- other kernels (thin plate spline, logarithmic), backward pass for the energy kernel
+- other kernels (thin plate spline, logarithmic)
 - 1D Summation via KeOps as alternative to NFFT (could be useful in particular, when we are considering a low number of (relevant) Fourier features like, e.g., in the Gaussian kernel)
 - for $d=2$ and $d=3$: add fast Fourier summation (without slicing)